Michaelvasandani/cse15l-lab-reports/laberport3.md

 plos//pmed.0020120.txt
 plos//pmed.0020281.txt
 ```
 * in this example I used the command `-size` -3k combined with the `find` command.
 The `-size` option allows me to filter the sizes based on file sizes and by specifying -3k, I am filtering to find the files that are less than 3 kilobytes.
+This is useful is you want to find files that are smaller than a certain size.

 ### 2. `-type`
 * example 1: